PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

   - Guides
 ---

 Since starting PostHog in 2020, we’ve learned a bunch about what does and doesn’t work when it comes to [marketing to engineers](/dev-marketing-for-startups).
 Paid ads is a slightly scary area because it is _very_ easy to waste a bunch of money doing stuff that doesn't work.
+And a lot of it doesn't work.

 In this article, my intention is to share specific, actionable advice for early-stage startups building dev tools in particular.
+I'm assuming that you've already decided that running paid ads is something that makes sense for your company.

 I've split this into two sections - general misconceptions and then what we've learned, channel-by-channel.